szbrooks2017/threejs_foundations/README.md

 [06-fullscreen-and-resizing](/06-fullscreen-and-resizing/) - Explores the options of having your canvas resize to fit different viewports.

 [07-geometries](/07-geometries/) - A look at built in geometries and how to create custom ones.

+[08-debug-ui](/08-debug-ui/) - This is how we speed up production and debug problems.

+[09-textures](/09-textures/) - What textures are and how to manipulate them.

+[10-materials](/10-materials/) - How materials add color to geometries.